 Looking after stainless steel is not complicated, though there are a number of do’s and don’ts when it comes to looking after it.

-For instance, especially on a stainless steel sink, never let sponges, towels, bar soap, and anything made out of rubber sitting on the surface.
+For instance, especially on a stainless steel sink, never let sponges, towels, bar soap, and anything made out of rubber sit on the surface.
 It can cause bacteria to form because moisture is trapped, and that is never a good sign!

 If you use cast iron or stainless steel cookware, never let it sit in a stainless steel sink for a long time.
 This can actually cause rust from the moisture.